akononovicius/physRisk-content-repository/articles/2019/football-model.md

 [youtube v="Vv9wpQIGZDw"]

-So initial we take a look at the league as whole.
+So initially we take a look at the league as whole.
 Namely we figure out baseline goal scoring capacities for all teams in the Premier League.
 As we know that goal scoring capacities are different for home and away teams, we calculate them
 separately: